galagrin/Vocabulary-on-React/README.md

 ## Features

 - **Word List Management**: Fetch a list of English words from an API.
-Users can add, edit, and delete words from their vocabulary list.
+Users can add, edit, and delete words with real-time validation and error handling from  vocabulary list.

 - **Routing**: Navigate seamlessly between different pages:
   - **Main Page**: Displays a table of words.